VinTheMan/LidarDataDisplay/README.md

 # AA Data Display

 ## Overview
-LidarDataDisplay is a .NET Framework 4.8 application designed to simulate and display data packets when AA.<br/>
+This is a .NET Framework 4.8 application designed to simulate and display data packets when AA.<br/>
 The application supports two UDP packet formats from RX-AA and BS-AA.

 ## Features